uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 If your Matlab job requires user interactions via the Matlab interface, you should use [ijob](https://www.rc.virginia.edu/userinfo/rivanna/slurm/#submitting-an-interactive-job) to request an interactive job or start an interactive session through Rivanna's web portal, [Open OnDemand](/userinfo/rivanna/ood/overview), as described in the next section.

-# Interactive Sessions through Rivanna's Web Portal
+# Interactive Sessions through Rivanna's Open OnDemand Web Portal

 ## Starting an Interactive Session
 To launch an instance of {{% software-name %}}, you will begin by connecting to our Open OnDemand portal.
 You need to specify required resources, e.g. node partition, time, your Rivanna allocation, etc..
 If you are new to Rivanna, you may want to read the [Getting Started Guide](/userinfo/rivanna/queues/) to learn more about the partitions.